This exemplary of

 Wingspan: 160 to 180 cm

-We thank Jerry and Jill Bond for sending us this photograph taken during their vacation at Xerocambos.
+We thank Jerry and Jill Bond for sending us this photograph taken during their vacation at Xerocampos.

 go to Photographic Album